orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Movement but the graph needs to go around some body to be put behind them?
 Instead if through

+profram terminating needs also sone check that every step takes finite time; it needs temporal awareness

+difference in color mapped/filter across frequency

+double (()) mapped to the utf8 char

+Programming language to create programming languages and IDEs for them
+- Have some language which is English compiled to Ray with some way of supporting sentence steucture.
+What is unsupported? ; Have some way of generating common grammatical structures from the language models. ; somehow integrate them into development here.
+- Things like collapse the Ray def to English if simpler ; link the two translations

+Any set of actions performed on a single thing, into a function

+Any object as tabular rendering; have preferences for certain types to render is certain ways per user

+as Renderable on String to define render func instead of the plain string

+Condition on source file like sort all the classes here in alphabetical order like library index

+Language Server Protocol support

+Of course, we all know that pretty much every language is formally equivalent.
+But that's not helpful for answering the questions about differences between languages: Physical implementation, energy requirements etc.

 # Large Game Graphs
 Synced across regions (even planetary ones) "here is where this avatar was x ms/minutes ago".